 ***Another way to break surface tension, is to roll a small amount of resin around your mould/bezel first, before completely filling it.
 If there are any bubbles showing at that time, it will be easier to pop the bubbles now, because there is less vertical space for them to move around in or get trapped under other resin.
 And for more intricate moulds, you may need to pick them up and manouver them around several times during pouring resin in.

 7. Any additions or inclusions can be another huge source of adding bubbles.
 They each can also have their own source of additional surface tension, or potential oils from fingers, or other possible contaminants that may get added to a piece.
 Sometimes the issue comes from contaminated tools.
 For some inclusions, it can be necessary to dip inclusions in resin prior to adding them into your mould/bezel to help break surface tension on those.
 Once you have dipped them into resin, put them gently into your mould/bezel on an angle, then carefully slide into place.
 When putting inclusions flat onto resin surface, you can easily trap bubbles underneath (they may or may not move outward during cure).

 The c02 from the flame is what pops the bubbles so there is never a need for flame to touch any resin or surface area.
 If you overheat it or singe the resin, it creates undesirable results in the cure.
 Another option I have mentioned if bubbles are at the top or sides of the mould, you can try to push them in to the middle to pop with heat, or heat a sewing needle with a barbecue lighter and try to pop bubble without the needle touching the mould.
-Or, if it's high viscosity resin, you can use a syringe and large bore needle to suck up the bubbles carefully.
+Or, if it's high viscosity resin, you can use a pipette or syringe and large bore needle to suck up the bubbles carefully.

 Some people like to set their work on or by a light box (depending on type of mould), to help check for bubbles before leaving piece to cure.
 Remember not to move your piece however, once the curing process has started.